Have you ever had an annoyingly long layover? Or got to the airport way too early? Or just felt like you could really, REALLY use a nap?

 I got a rather sad schnitzel with a slimy potato salad, and 3 pretzels to sort me for my journey back to Oxford (1 for the airport, 1 for the plane, and 1 for the bus – I still regret not getting a 4th).

-Reviews online were questionable at best.
+Reviews of the napcabs for Munich airport online were questionable at best.
 Most complained about the noise.
 Others noted that the blinds weren’t opaque enough.
-Some used it to work and harped on about the internet connection.
+Some used it to work and harped about the internet connection.

 But as I kept scrolling, I found myself countering everything they said.